 Understanding Shoulder Pain: A Guide to Rotator Cuff Injuries and Recovery

-Shoulder pain is something many people face at some point, and rotator cuff-related pain is one of the most common causes.
+Shoulder pain is something many people face at some point, and

 Whether you’re struggling to lift your arm or finding it difficult to sleep on your side, shoulder pain can interfere with daily life.